ey242/KiVA/README.md

     --next_index <start_index> \
     --trials <num_trials>
 ```
-This is a trial of 2D Rotation (+45°, parameter not included in KiVA) in KiVA-adults.
+This is an example trial of 2D Rotation (+45°, parameter not included in KiVA) in KiVA-adults.
 Both train object (duck) and test object (boy) have different input values of orientation (starting -135° for train, -90° for test):

 <img src="transformed%20objects/stitched_KiVA-adults/single_image/llava/2DRotation_stitch/2DRotation%2B45_13_1.jpg" alt="2D Rotation +45° Example" width="60%">